I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 Read Ruth Chapter 3.
 Write out any verses, phrases or anything that stands out to you here:

-What was Naomi trying to do for Ruth?
+In verses 1-2, what was Naomi trying to do for Ruth?

 Read Deut.
 25:5, Lev.
 25:47-49.
 What was Boaz to them and why was that significant?